 Described by the Hollywood Reporter as “A Standout”, and by Entertainment Weekly as “charismatic crankiness”.
 The thought-provoking comedy of Roy Wood Jr. crosses cultural lines and has entertained millions nationwide by stage, radio and television.
 Wood was last seen for three years on the TBS‘ sitcom, Sullivan and Son.

 He’s currently a regular on Conan, ESPN’s ‘SportsNation’ & Comedy Central’s @Midnight.

 Wood, a native of Birmingham, Alabama, began his comedy career in 1998 at the age of 19 while attending Florida A&M University.
 He made his network television debut in 2006 on The Late Show with David Letterman. and finished third in the 2010 season of Last Comic Standing.

 In 2002, Wood earned a slot as one of 10 national finalists in Comedy Central’s Laugh Riots competition in Los Angeles.
-In March 2003, Roy was selected for Star Search on CBS where he advanced to the semi-finals.
-He also appeared on It’s Showtime at the Apollo, Live in Hollywood and the 2005 season of Comedy Central’s Premium Blend and BET’s Comic View.
+Roy was a Star Search Semi-Finalist in 2003 where he advanced to the semi-finals.
+He’s also appeared on HBO’s Def Comedy Jam, Comedy Central’s Premium Blend and The Late, Late Show with Craig Ferguson

 Wood has recorded three nationally-released prank call CD’s: My Momma Made Me Wear This (2003), Confessions of a High School Bench Warmer (2005) and I’ll Slap You to Sleep!
 (2009).
 And has recently released his first comedy CD Things I think, I think (2013).